-On my quest to visit all of the California State Parks I made a small pit stop off the 5 freeway at the Tule Elk State Natural Reserve.
-This particular park was on the short list of parks to get axed last year but since that measure did not pass it is still open for the time being.
-That being said, when I went it was pretty much a ghost town, read on for the full review.
+On my quest to visit all of the California State Parks, I made a small pit stop off the 5 Freeway at the Tule Elk State Natural Reserve.
+This particular park was on the shortlist of parks to get axed last year (2012) but since that measure did not pass, it is still open for the time being.
+That being said, when I went in 2012, it was pretty much a ghost town, read on for the full review.

 - Day Use Fee

 - Only open Fri-Sun